AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 No resources found.
 ```

-Finally we can stop minikube
+Finally we can stop Minikube

 ```
 minikube stop
 ```

-and if required remove all the sofware
+If required we can remove all the software

 ```
 brew cask uninstall virtualbox